sandbox-pokhara/journal/README.md

 ```

 ### Setup the .env file
-Create a `.env` file inside the backend and discord_bot directories according to the provided `sample.env` file.
+Create a `.env` file inside the backend directories according to the provided `sample.env` file.

 ### Build and run the containers
 Run the following command to build and start the containers: